aws-samples/aws-modern-application-workshop/module-4/README.md

 Create the VPC Link for our upcoming REST API using the following CLI command (you will need to replace the indicated value with the Load Balancer ARN you saved when the NLB was created in module 2):

 ```
-aws apigateway create-vpc-link --name MysfitsApiVpcLink --target-arns REPLACE_ME_NLB_ARN
+aws apigateway create-vpc-link --name MysfitsApiVpcLink --target-arns REPLACE_ME_NLB_ARN > ~/environment/api-gateway-link-output.json
 ```

-The response to the above will indicate that a new VPC link is being provisioned and is in `PENDING` state.
-Copy the indicated `id` for future use when we create our REST API in the next step.
+The above command will create a file called `api-gateway-link-output.json` that contains the `id` for the VPC Link that is being created.
+It will also show the status as `PENDING`, similar to below.
+It will take about 5-10 minutes to finish being created, you can copy the `id` from this file and proceed on to the next step.

 ```
 {